 Deliberation Exemption.
-Any member of the Board, the Business Conduct Committee, any BCC Panel or any other "disciplinary committee" or "oversight panel" (both as defined in Commission Regulation §1.69) of the Exchange who would otherwise be required to abstain from deliberations and voting pursuant to clause (i) above may participate in deliberations, but not voting, if the deliberating body, after considering the factors specified below, determines that such participation would be consistent with the public interest; provided, however, that before reaching any such determination, the deliberating body shall fully consider the position information specified in clause (ii), above, which is the basis for such member's substantial financial interest in the significant action that is being contemplated.
+Any member of the Board, the Business Conduct Committee, any Hearing Panel or any other "disciplinary committee" or "oversight panel" (both as defined in Commission Regulation §1.69) of the Exchange who would otherwise be required to abstain from deliberations and voting pursuant to clause (i) above may participate in deliberations, but not voting, if the deliberating body, after considering the factors specified below, determines that such participation would be consistent with the public interest; provided, however, that before reaching any such determination, the deliberating body shall fully consider the position information specified in clause (ii), above, which is the basis for such member's substantial financial interest in the significant action that is being contemplated.
 In making its determination, the deliberating body shall consider: (A) whether such member's participation in the deliberations is necessary to achieve a quorum; and (B) whether such member has unique or special expertise, knowledge or experience in the matter being considered.

 (c) Documentation.
 The minutes of any meeting to which the conflicts determination procedures set forth in this Rule apply shall reflect the following information: (i) the names of all members of the relevant deliberating body who attended such meeting in person or who otherwise were present by electronic means; (ii) the name of any member of the relevant deliberating body who voluntarily recused himself or herself or was required to abstain from deliberations or voting on a matter and the reason for the recusal or abstention, if stated; (iii) information on the position information that was reviewed for each member of the relevant deliberating body; and (iv) any determination made in accordance with clause (iv) of paragraph (b) above.